 - VI sessions should be indoors with minimal background noise and appropriate lighting.
 Consider colour contrasts for balls, court and background. - Find out how much sight an individual has to ensure your communication and coaching provision are appropriate. - Try not to over complicate instructions and always check for understanding. - You may need to put the participant in the correct position or stance but ask if this is ok prior to touching them. - If a participant asks to be guided, hold your arm out for the person to hold and keep arm relaxed and still.
-Do not take hold of the participant yourself, unless you have permission to do so. - VI sessions should be at venues with accessible transport networks and should not be at the same time as other VI sports (e.g. goalball and blind football). - Try not to assume the limitations of the player and that they need to use a sound ball.
-Other ball compressions may be appropriate.
-Can the player be integrated into other non-disabled sessions?
+Do not take hold of the participant yourself, unless you have permission to do so. - VI sessions should be at venues with accessible transport networks and should not be at the same time as other VI sports (e.g. goalball and blind football). - Try not to assume the limitations of the player; if they have the ability to play with a mini red ball as opposed to the sound ball then you should include these to continuously develop the player's skills.
+Can the player be integrated into the other mainstream sessions?
 Do they want to?
-Be sure to find out what their goals are. - Tactile lines to mark out the court / area and audible equipment would be beneficial to those with lower levels of sight.
+Be sure to find out what their goals are.